wp-plugins/online-booking-engine/readme.txt

 **eZee offers free installation for the eZee Hotel Booking Engine Plugin.
 Contact us to get that done by our experts for you.**

+Optional Channel Manager which has connectivity to more than 80 OTA including Booking.com, Expedia, Agoda, Laterooms, Wotif Group.
+For full list visit [Channel Page](http://ezeeabsolute.com/channels.php)

 == Installation ==

 eZee offers free installation for the eZee Hotel Booking Engine Plugin.
 Contact us to get that done by our experts for you.